If I could tell another woman what I learned, I would tell her not to be afraid to get a second opinion right away.

 Choosing your treatment plan

-Once you’ve gathered all the information you can, take time to study your options.
-Then you can feel confident in making your choice for treatment.
+Take time to study your options so you can feel confident in making your choice for treatment.

 Programs and research